oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 title: "Use Jakarta EE 10 with OpenID Connect Authentication"
 author: andrew-hughes
 by: contractor
-communities: [java,security]
+communities: [java]
 description: "Use Jakarta EE 10 to build a secure Java web application using OpenID Connect and Auth0."
-tags: [java, jakartaee]
+tags: [java, jakartaee, auth0]
 image:
 type: conversion
 ---

 Jakarta EE 10 includes a new authentication mechanism: OpenID Connect!
 This can be added to a Jakarta EE servlet using the new `@OpenIdAuthenticationMechanismDefinition` annotation.

-In this tutorial, you are going to see how to implement a web application with OpenID Connect (OIDC) authentication and use Auth0 as the OIDC provider.
-You are also going to see one way to secure an API and authenticate using JSON Web Tokens (JWTs).
+This tutorial will show you how to implement a web application with OpenID Connect (OIDC) authentication and use Auth0 as the OIDC provider.
+You will also see one way to secure an API and authenticate using JSON Web Tokens (JWTs).
 This will all be accomplished using WildFly as the Jakarta EE runtime.

 This stack includes a lot of technologies.
 I'm going to introduce them briefly below.
 If you're comfortable with all those terms and just want to get to the code, **feel free to skip ahead to the prerequisites section**.